SGL-UT/GPSTk/python/bindings/swig/sphinx/devdocs.rst

 Developer Documentation
 =========================================

-The information on this page is meant to help developers and maintainers for the GPSTk.
+The information herein is meant to help developers and maintainers of the GPSTk.
-It contains essential build/release information as well as general information about the layout of the source code to help others add to it.
+It contains essential build and release information as well as general information about the organization of the source code file tree to help others contribute to it.

 Source Code Organization
 ****************************************

-Most SWIG/Python code for the bindings is contained within gpstk/dev/apps/bindings/swig.
+The majority of the SWIG interface files and Python source files for the C++ bindings are contained in the following path:

+    $GPSTK/python/bindings/swig

 Exceptions to this are:

-- :file:`dev/setup.py` is the setup file used by users
+- :file:`$GPSTK/python/bindings/swig/install_package/setup.py` is the setup file used by users
-- :file:`dev/MANIFEST.in` is the MANIFEST file helper distutils uses to know what to package into a source distribution
+- :file:`$GPSTK/python/bindings/swig/install_package/MANIFEST.in` is the MANIFEST file helper distutils uses to know what to package into a source distribution
-- :file:`dev/apps/bindings_installer/packager.sh` see `Packaging System` below
+- :file:`$GPSTK/python/bindings/scripts/script_package.sh` see `Packaging System` below

-Within the main folder we have:
+Contents of the $GPSTK/python/bindings/swig directory:

-- :file:`gpstk.i` is the "master" interface file for SWIG, all other .i files are included by it
+- :file:`gpstk.i` is the primary interface file for SWIG which contains include directives for other files.i
 - :file:`doc/` is for auto-generated documentation files created by :file:`doc.py` with :file:`doxy2swig.py`
-- :file:`src/` is for extra .i files used to declare interfaces, these are the files included in :file:`gpstk.i`
+- :file:`src/` is for additional SWIG interface files.i, all of which are included in :file:`gpstk.i`
-- :file:`tests/` has all python binding test code in it. :file:`tests/test.py` runs all other test scripts
-- :file:`examples/` contains some examples, including ports of the original C++ examples and apps
-- :file:`bin/gpstk_builder.py` is a helper script that handles moving the output files and creating the __init__.py files
 - :file:`sphinx/` contains all resources for the external documentation.
+- :file:`install_package/` contains the python package that will be installed.

 Packaging System
 *****************************************

-The shell script :file:`gpstk/dev/apps/bindings_installer/package.sh` does much of the packaging work, it:
+The shell script :file:`$GPSTK/python/bindings/scripts/script_package.sh` does much of the packaging work, it:

 - runs the the doxygen -> docstring scripts
 - creates a sdist from setup.py in tar.gz and zip formats